-- The employee qualifies as an 'incoming employee', i.e. seconded or hired from another country to work in the Netherlands - The employee lived (i.e. his tax residency) at a distance exceeding 150 km (as the crow flies) from the Dutch border during more than 16 out of 24 months prior to the start of the employment in the Netherlands - The employee's taxable salary exceeds a certain minimum threshold (for 2022: € 39,467) - The salary is reported, and wage withholding tax is deducted from it, through a Dutch payroll - You and your employee jointly file a request for application of the 30%-ruling with the Dutch Tax authorities
+- The employee qualifies as an 'incoming' employee, i.e. seconded or hired from another country to work in the Netherlands - The employee lived (i.e. his tax residency) at a distance exceeding 150 km from the Dutch border during more than 16 out of 24 months prior to the start of the employment in the Netherlands

+- The employee's taxable salary exceeds a certain minimum threshold (for 2020: € 38,347) - The salary is reported, and wage withholding tax is deducted from it, through a Dutch payroll - You and your employee jointly file a request for application of the 30%-ruling with the Dutch Tax Administration